Self-Determination Act (Germany): Criticism

 Queer associations criticised the final draft for the 3-month waiting period, which did not previously exist in TSG and § 45b PStG.
 Furthermore, trans people with legal guardians (due to impairments or disabilities) would not get self-ID under the draft.
 Legal guardians should be there to protect vulnerable people from things like giving away their possessions, but not to prevent them from coming out as trans, the association "Queer Handicap" argued.

 In a letter dated 13 June 2024, United Nations Special Rapporteur on Violence Against Women Reem Alsalem criticised the Self-Determination Act.
 She cautioned that the current measures in place to safeguard women and girls from male perpetrators of violence were inadequate, and highlighted the potential for minors aged 14 and above to alter their gender registration without the consent of their legal guardians.
 Furthermore, she identified the prohibition on disclosure as a potential infringement on freedom of expression.
 The Federal Government of Germany rejected the accusations.
 For years, queer organisations have accused Alsalem of abusing her position to spread anti-trans policies.
 In 2023, the women's rights organisation Association for Women's Rights in Development (AWID) published an open letter in which it made serious accusations against Alsalem: "The UN Special Rapporteur is abusing her position and power to promote discriminatory policies against trans people and disregard established human rights principles".
 The letter was signed by hundreds of women's and LGBTI organisations, including the National Council of German Women's Organizations and ILGA World.

+Statistics from the Federal Statistical Office

+2024

+According to the Federal Statistical Office of Germany, there were already 10,589 gender entry changes nationwide in the first two months after the law came into force (November and December 2024).
+From January to October 2024, there were only 596 cases under the old Transsexuals Act.
+Of the declarations submitted in 2024, 33% involved changes from male to female and 45% from female to male, accounting for more than three-quarters of all changes.